Design in practice is a philosophy and analytical-constructive approach to Ana’s work in seminars, presentations, residencies and consultations.

 As an educator, Ana’s primary focus is to research and lecture on the ‘effects of design on learning’, specifically on the materials, functionality and conventions of educational spaces for young children.

-The practical outcome of Ana’s research and presentations is to discover what is working well with a given space, and to otherwise offer constructive feedback on how to improve and enhance the children’s and educators’ overall experience for the time they spend together.
+The practical outcome of Ana’s research and presentations is to discover what is working well with a given space, and to otherwise offer constructive feedback on how to improve and enhance the children’s and educators’ overall experience.

 North Shore Conference, ECEBC Conference, Heart of the Matter Conference, Preschool Promenade Conference, Wonder of Learning Exhibit, Lower Mainland CCRRs, Vancouver and Burnaby School District, UBC Child Care Services, YMCA, YWCA, UBC Department of Education, Vancouver Community College, MTI Community College, BCIT.